Skip to main content

 Identify the number of times each publication has been cited in a particular database

-1. Return to the database you used and locate the first of your publications.
-Look for a citation link (Times Cited/Cited By/Citations).
-For example:
+1. Return to the database you used and locate one of your publications.

-b.
-Click on the citation link associated with that article book etc., to bring up works citing your work.
+- Click on the citation link to bring up works citing your work.

-c.
-Select all the citing articles and export them to RefWorks.
-They will be in your Last Imported folder.
+- Select all the citing articles and export them to RefWorks.
+They will be sent to your Last Imported folder.

-2. Select all Last Imported records and place in the appropriate Citation Subfolder.
+2. Select all Last Imported records and place them in the appropriate Citation Subfolder.

 3. Return to the search results list and repeat the process with the next publication.

-When reviewing records found in Google Scholar, always consider what you do or do not want to include, such as papers in other languages, advertorials, fact files, peer reviewed trade publications, webpages or PDF sponsored or produced by companies, posters etc.
+It is also important to review citing documents captured by Google Scholar to screen out the types of documents you do not want to include, such as papers in other languages, advertorials, fact files, peer reviewed trade publications, webpages or PDFs sponsored or produced by companies, posters etc.